 |- 28 September:||CRDB consolidates all results and shares with survey counterparts for validation|

 |- 12 October:||Anticipated deadline for feedback and comments from survey counterparts|

 |- 31 October:||Deadline for data submission to the Global Partnership secretariat|

 |- Nov-Dec:||Global Partnership review inputs from all participating countries|

-CDC has served as the National Coordinator for the monitoring exercise.
-CDC focal points for the provision of technical support were:
+CRDB/CDC has served as the National Coordinator for the Global Partnership monitoring exercise.
+The National Coordinator for the survey is H.E.
+Minister Chhieng Yanara, Minister attached to the Prime Minister and Secretary General, CRDB/CDC.
+Focal points for the provision of technical support are:

 Materials and tools at: www.effectivecooperation.org/2018monitoring